sergeicu/translate_and_evaluate_medical_report/README.md

 # Medical Report Generator and Translator

-A comprehensive tool for creating, translating, and evaluatig translation of medical reports across different languages.
+A comprehensive tool for creating, translating, and evaluating translation of medical reports across different languages.

 In detail: